 Dr. Tobias Peikert then talked about radiation treatment, its effects and toxicities.
 He was followed up by Dr. Kenneth Merrell from the Mayo Clinic, who discussed the differences between X-ray, electron and proton radiation and its use in palliative instances as well.

-Perhaps the most exciting development in the treatment of mesothelioma is the emergence of immunotherapies in treating malignancy.
+Perhaps the most exciting development is the emergence of immunotherapy treatments for mesothelioma.
 Although surgery and chemotherapy remain the gold standard of treatment, immunotherapies are showing great promise in second line treatments and in conjunction with chemo.
 Participation in clinical trials is vital, however, to speeding up the discovery of more effective treatment.

 This was a great introduction to Dr. Aaron Mansfield, who gave us a rundown on clinical trials for mesothelioma, including his own clinical trial at the Mayo Clinic.
 He talked about novel approaches to mesothelioma treatment, which include the following:

 - Anti-mesothelin followed by chemotherapy